Dick Pole: Coaching career

 Pole began his coaching career in the Chicago Cubs' minor league system in 1983, and joined their Major League coaching staff in 1988, working as pitching coach for Don Zimmer.
 Pole remained in that capacity through 1991, during which time he oversaw the development of Greg Maddux.

 Maddux credits Pole as a major influence, and a significant contributor to his success.
 In a 2005 interview, he said, "I remember when Dick Pole told me one day, 'Why don't you stop trying to strike guys out?
 Just try to get them out, and you'll probably strike out just as many guys, if not more.
 He was right.
 I've always tried with two strikes just to make a pitch and get the guy out.
 You get a lot of strikeouts just on accident."

 Pole returned to his roots as pitching coach for the Pawtucket Red Sox in 1992, then spent 1993 to 1997 on the coaching staff of the San Francisco Giants, under Dusty Baker.
 Pole next worked as bullpen coach for Boston in 1998.
 After that, he was pitching coach for the Anaheim Angels in 1999, for the Cleveland Indians from 2000 to 2001, and for the Montreal Expos in 2002.
 He re-joined the Cubs' staff in 2003.
 He was most recently the pitching coach for the Cincinnati Reds, taking the job in early November 2006.
-On October 2, 2009, the Reds relieved him of his duties, and Pole reportedly left immediately after being informed.
+On October 2, 2009, the Reds relieved him of his duties.